DIYongSeok/interactive-video-using-hand-tracking/README.md

     python hand-track.py --cam_id (the number of your webcam)

-5. Launch the processing and download a libraries list below.
+5. Launch the processing and download the libraries list below.
     > go to [`sketch` -> `manage libraries...`] and search the libraries

     - minim